RiyadhArfin/Audio-to-text-output-Realtime-Transcription-/README.md

 ## Google Speech API
 The code assumes an environment variable `GOOGLE_SERVICE_JSON_FILE` that points to a valid GCP service account file.

-The Json key is given
+The Json key is given ( "audio-to-text-output" ==> file in the main repo is the json key )

 But